 Tax Document Retention Guidelines for Individuals

 In general, you should retain records that support items shown on your individual tax return until the statute of limitations runs out.
 The normal statute of limitations is regarded as three years from the due date of the return or the date you filed, whichever is later.
-In example, now that it’s 2019, it’s basically safe to throw out records for the 2015 tax year if you filed the return for that year in April of 2016.
+For example, now that it’s 2021, it’s basically safe to throw out records for the 2017 tax year if you filed the return for that year in April of 2018.

 However, in some cases, the statute of limitations extends beyond three years.
 If you understate your Adjusted Gross Income by more than 25%, for instance, the limitations period jumps to six years.
 And there’s no statute of limitations if you fail to file a tax return or if you file a fraudulent one.